alicekellings/Sidebuzcom/src/content/blog/the-independent-traders-guide-to-prop-firms-without-evaluations.md

 ### Risk Management Policies

 A responsible risk management framework is crucial.
-Understand the firm’s approach to managing risk on their traders’ behalf and how this aligns with your own risk tolerance and trading style.
+Understand the firm’s approach to managing risk on their traders�?behalf and how this aligns with your own risk tolerance and trading style.